monolithjg/Diet/scratchpad.md

 - [x] Skeleton/progressive loaders: Present
 - [ ] Wizard step lazy loading: Temporarily disabled (main render commented out)
 - [ ] Results dashboard lazy loading: Not present (optional)

+## Current Status / Progress Tracking

+- All TypeScript errors and warnings have been fixed in wizard, store, and test files.
+- Build is successful and dev server is running.
+- Runtime verification is in progress: Please check the application in your browser at http://localhost:5173/ and confirm if the React error #185 is resolved and the app is functional.
+Report any remaining runtime issues for further action.

+## Executor's Feedback or Assistance Requests

+- All build and TypeScript issues have been resolved.
+The application compiles and the dev server is running.
+- Awaiting user confirmation: Please manually verify in the browser if the React error #185 is resolved and the app is working as expected.
+If any issues persist, provide details for further debugging.